iclita/logy/README.md

 ```

 Of course all the flag options can be combined in any manner to obtain the desired results

+## Note
+Because regex implementation in Go is not highly performant, use the --with-regex flag when it is absolutely necessary, especially with large files.

 ## Contributing